How to Create Profitable Facebook Catalog Ads [Setup + 2026 Examples]

 But don’t worry.
 You can still reach the right people using custom audiences.

-Instead of choosing from preset options, you'll now create your own custom audiences based on user behavior (like website visitors, people who viewed products, or added to cart).
+Instead of choosing from preset options, you'll now create your own custom audiences based on user behavior (such as website visitors, people who viewed products, or those who added to cart).

 You can then include or exclude these audiences when setting up your ad set.